sivamani2004/AgeWise/README.md

 ## Contact

 Have questions, feedback, or want to collaborate?
-Contact the Project Lead at se22uari137@mahindrauniversity.edu.in
+Contact us at se22uari119@mahindrauniversity.edu.in